ReinProject/causeway/README.md

 ### raspbian

 First choose where you will host your database, this database will host operational as well as customer-uploaded data.
+We assume you've made a new user called cw and cloned to ~/causeway.

-    sudo apt-get install python3-flask-sqlalchemy sqlite3
+    sudo apt-get install sqlite3 python3-pip
+    sudo pip3 install -r requirements.txt
-    sqlite3 /path/to/db/causeway.db < schema.sql
+    sqlite3 /home/cw/causeway/causeway.db < schema.sql

-Then you'll need to copy default\_settings.py to settings.py and change DATABASE to the full path where you created the database.
+Then you'll need to copy default\_settings.py to settings.py.
+If you have installed to a different location or would like to place the db file elsewhere, change DATABASE to the full path where you created the database.

 ***
 ** Roadmap **